 “Sure,” I said.
 But my mother seemed to have forgotten that dusk raptors only run around in the open at dusk.

-"Speaking of dinner, Cleo hasn't eaten with us in a while.
-We could always take a break to have a meal with a friend."
+“Speaking of dinner, Cleo has not eaten with us in a while.
+We could always take a break to have a meal with a friend.”

 Finally, a good idea.
 “Next time I see her, I’ll ask her over.”

-My parents liked Cleo — or, should I say, they were close to her family.
-Her parents, despite not being part of the Deo bloodline, and despite having no formal titles, exemplified Deon high culture with their styles of dress, speech, and demeanor, and had been given one of the most beautiful homes because of it.
+My parents liked Cleo—or, should I say, they were close to her family.
+Her parents, despite not being part of the Deo bloodline and having no formal titles, exemplified Deoan high culture with their styles of dress, speech, and demeanor, and had been given one of the most beautiful homes because of it.

 To avoid any more reminders from my mother, I stepped inside.
 The glass wall panel whooshed shut behind me.
-True to the older Deoan style, our house lay under an earthen berm, keeping it crisp during hot days.
-Despite being underground, my eyes did not need to adjust.
-Plenty of light entered the spaces around the courtyard's three uninterrupted glass walls.
+True to the older Deoan style, our house lay under an earthen berm, which kept it crisp during hot days.
+Despite being underground, my eyes did not need to adjust much.
+Plenty of light entered the spaces around the courtyard’s three uninterrupted glass walls.

 “Young Deo,” Elder Sparus said, startling me.
-I had forgotten he was there.
+I had almost forgotten he was there.
 I jerked my body around.
-His eyes looked as they always did — with a twinkle that said he knew more about whatever it was we were about to talk about.
-He held his arms across his chest with each hand tucked into the sleeve of the other.
+His eyes looked as they always did—with a twinkle that said he knew more than he let on regarding what he was there to talk about.
+The thin, middle-aged man held his arms across his chest with each hand tucked into the sleeve of the other.
 “You appear rushed.”

 “I need to find game before your meeting tonight.”

 “Ah, yes,” the elder said, “the perils of young adulthood.
-Caught between the carefree and responsibilities.
+Caught between frivolity and responsibilities.
 How are our studies?”

 I always hated it when he said our when he meant your.

 “I’m close to ready.”
 I smiled.
-I reminded myself that the elders would decide my fate not just by scrutinizing my Equis performance, but by scrutinizing me.
-I straightened my body taught to appear responsible.
+I reminded myself that the elders would decide my fate not just by scrutinizing me during my Equis performance, but at all times.
+I straightened my body taut to appear responsible.

 “You seem as tense as the game you’ll be hunting, Giels,” he said.

 “Yes.
 And seeing you here reminds me that I wanted to discuss some unusual happenings with your father before the meeting.”
-The way he stared at me made me feel like he accused me of the odd happenings, whatever they were.
+The way he stared at me made me feel like he was accusing me of the odd happenings, whatever they were.
 He held his gaze as though expecting a response.
 If awkward hesitation and beads of sweat were what he expected, then he received it.
-“Speaking of the meeting,” he added, “you had better do your hunting chore, some of the elders get very grumpy without something good and hearty to chew on.”
-He raised his eyebrows.
+“Speaking of the meeting,” he added, “you had better do your hunting chore.
+Some of the elders get very grumpy without something good and hearty to chew on.”
+He raised his eyebrows again.
 He gave me a friendly stare, but a lot went on behind those eyes, and not all of it entirely friendly.
-He might as well have flicked his head in a gesture of telling me to go away, which I happily did.
+He might as well have flicked his head to tell me to go away, which I happily did.

 After rounding the corner of the glass wall, I entered a dark hallway in the rear of our home.
 I was alone.
 Rare, except for when I slept or hunted.
 I lay for a moment on the fieldstone floor to cool off and unravel my nerves.

-Not being a technical family, my father had recently relegated our computer and producer to that space.
+As we weren’t a technological family, my father had recently relegated our computer and producer to that space.
 The computer resembled a kitchen floor cabinet but with an angled metallic display screen instead of a counter.
-The producer looked like a metal box with a funnel for a top — we drop materials in, and the completed design appears inside.
+The producer looked like a metal box with a funnel for a top—we drop materials in, and the completed component appears inside.

-I stood out of respect for the computer-spirit.
-Vying for my attention, it activated its chromate screen with dark, moving etchings of machine parts.
+I stood, out of respect for the computer-spirit.
+Vying for my attention, it activated its dark titanium screen with copper-gold, moving etchings of machine parts.

-"No, thank you," I said and bowed slightly to show respect to the spirit.
-My mother had asked it to waken when I walked nearby as a way to encourage me to use it.
-Although I never did.
+“No, thank you,” I said, and bowed slightly to show respect to the spirit.
+My mother had asked it to awaken when I walked nearby as a way to encourage me to use it.
+Though I never did.
 The only interest I took in computers was to occasionally wonder at how the deep etchings moved within the solid metal panel.

 I pressed the door’s button, and Sunlight poured in.